 He received multiple 2016 Green Room nominations for his comedy show 'Hue Blanes and the Moon' directed by Travis Cotton, the show premiered at the 2016 Melbourne International Comedy Festival and went on the road to the 2016 Adelaide Cabaret festival.

-This year, Hue premiered 'Blow the man down', a work for baritone and piano commissioned by the Boroondara Arts Council.
+In 2017, Hue premiered 'Blow the man down', a work for baritone and piano commissioned by the Boroondara Arts Council.
 This song cycle was written in the traditional Lieder opera style to explore themes of loneliness, longing and the miraculous mundanity of being human.

+of Music International Jazz Piano competition.
 Currently based in the Netherlands, Hue is expanding on his previous work around the musicality of language.
 Hue is signed to Pound Records.